HL7/cds-hooks/input/pagecontent/index.md

 The FHIRPath selection syntax generally returns collections.
 To enable FHIRPath output to function in a querystring syntax (and aligning with [x-fhir-query](https://hl7.org/fhir/r5/fhir-xquery.html), FHIRPath collections of simple data types are represented as comma-delimited strings (i.e. behaving as 'or' in the search parameter).

 Prefetch resources are only ever relevant if their relationship to other resources are known.
 For this reason, 'resolve()' SHALL only appear once in a given expression.
-Prior prefetch parameters can be referenced in subsequent expressions as FHIRPath variables by placing '%' in front of the prefetch parameter name.
+Other prefetch parameters can be referenced in token expressions as FHIRPath variables by placing '%' in front of the prefetch parameter name.
 For example, the following asks for the practitioner who asserted the indication for the service request and ensures all intervening resources are also included:
 ```json
 {
   "prefetch": {